nginx-modules/ngx_http_json_status_module/README.md

 Specification
 ----
-module to be returned in json format status of nginx
+NGINX status module for connection/request and upstream status, which is returned in JSON format.

 ### Directives
 ```